SteeltoeOSS/Samples/Discovery/src/FortuneTeller/README.md

    - Detailed information about the registrations can be viewed using the [Services API](http://localhost:8500/v1/agent/services) and [Health API](http://localhost:8500/v1/agent/checks)
 1. Wait a few seconds, refreshing the Health API, and observe **Status** `passing` with **Type** `http`
 1. In `Program.cs`, change the line with `ExampleHealthContributor` to report `HealthStatus.Down`
-1. Restart FortuneTellerService with the **ConsulActuator** launch profile
+1. Restart FortuneTellerApi with the **ConsulActuator** launch profile
 1. Wait a few seconds, refreshing the Health API, and observe **Status** `critical` with **Type** `http`

 ## Eureka